Reed-CompBio/spras/docs/tutorial/intermediate.rst

 1.8 Finding an Interactome to use
 =================================

-To connect our proteins, we use a background protein-protein interaction (PPI) network (the interactome).
+To connect our proteins, we need a background interactome.
+For this dataset, we use a protein-protein interaction (PPI) interactome.
 For this dataset, two interactomes are merged (directed edges prioritized when available):

 -  iRefIndex v13 (159,095 undirected interactions)
 -  PhosphoSitePlus (4,080 directed kinase-substrate interactions)